tomsik68/tomsik68.github.io/about/index.markdown

 date: 2015-05-10 13:56:34
 title: About Me
 ---
 Hello World!
 My name is Tomsik68.
-I'm 18 year-old boy who is interested in video games, programming, sci-fi and stuff.
+I'm `currentYear - 1996` year-old boy who is interested in video games, programming, sci-fi and stuff.
-My IRL name is Tomas Jasek and I live in Slovakia.
+My IRL name is Tomas Jasek, I'm from Slovakia, but I currently live & study in Czech Republic.

 I spend most of my time at PC by programming.
 My favourite programming languages are Java &amp; Python and C with C++ are slowly getting on the fav list :), but I also know VB.NET, C# and I'm learning Pascal at school.
 You can find some of my projects open-sourced on github(link is below in contact section) and also this page.
 I started programming when I was 11.
 It was time when I received my first Nintendo DS console.
 I wanted to create games really really much, so I picked up C. It was lots of pain, but I was very happy that I could get something to show on both screens :))